“Our help is in the name of the Lord, who made heaven and earth.” Psalms 124:8 NASB

 Even if both spouses are retired there can still be little-afforded expenses for doctor visits, medication, adult day-care, in-home care, or full-time care in a facility.
-Unfortunately, most people haven’t purchased long term care insurance and are unprepared for the additional expenses.
+Unfortunately, most people haven’t purchased long-term care insurance and are unprepared for the additional expenses.

 Financial help may be available through Social Security or the Veterans Administration.
 Since my father was a veteran during a time of conflict, my mother was eligible for aid and assistance.
 Some companies offer disability if the person is still working.
-Additionally, some life insurance policies allow for withdrawal of some of the funds prior to death for long-term care.
+Additionally, some life insurance policies allow for the withdrawal of some of the funds prior to death for long-term care.

-Thankfully, my father purchased long-term care insurance which relieves some of the financial burden of caring for my mother.
+Thankfully, my father purchased long-term care insurance which relieves some of the financial burdens of caring for my mother.
 We can have some in-home care as well as placing mother in an adult day-care a few days a week.
 But, what do you do if you don’t have financial assistance?

 May I suggest prayer?
 No matter how difficult the situation, prayer will help.
 Pray and ask God for guidance and assistance.
 Consider this scripture:

-“Return and say to Hezekiah, the ruler of my people, ‘Thus sayeth the LORD, the God of your father David, “I have heard your prayer.
+“Return and say to Hezekiah, the ruler of my people, ‘Thus sayeth the Lord, the God of your father David, “I have heard your prayer.
 I have seen your tears”.
 2 Kings 20:5 NASB

 What a Friend we have in Jesus,